 - Free shipment to the UK for orders above £50.

-- We are now able to ship 4 days a week with DHL parcel next day delivery as option.
+- We are now able to ship 5 days a week with Royal Mail next day delivery.

 - Our selection of supplements and tests is regularly reviewed, based on the progression of scientific and medical knowledge.
 We are open to suggestions to include other supplements should there be sufficient evidence backing up a potential health benefit.
 Please contact us with your suggestions: firstname.lastname@example.org.